Maximise your tax return with minimum fuss

 - To lodge your tax return online, you will need to create a myGov accountand then link it to the ATO.

 - If you’d like to try doing your own tax return but need a little help, check if you qualify for the ATO’s TaxHelp program.
-This free and confidential service is staffed by ATO accredited community volunteers, and is available to people who have earned less than $50,000 and satisfy some qualifying criteria.
+This free and confidential service is staffed by ATO accredited community volunteers.
+It is available to people who have earned less than $50,000 and satisfy some qualifying criteria.

 Want a professional to help?